patrickbucher/daily-frontend-grind-q4-2024/diary.md

+# Day 15 (2024-10-16)

+I started working through chapter 16, in which a small platform game is implemented.

 # Day 14 (2024-10-15)

 I read chapter 15 and worked through exercise 1 in the morning.
 I did the other